BY VENI FIELDS

 When he saw what came up in that first crab pot, Bonney bought more, obtained a license, and became a commercial crabber.
-Now his sons, Todd, in Charleston, S.C., and Jeffrey, and Bonney’s grandson, Colby, do it, too.
+Now his sons, Todd, in Charleston, S.C., and Jeffery, and Bonney’s grandson, Colby, do it, too.

 “When they graduated after school, I bought them all new boats, motors, and crab pots,” Bonney said.
 “Get ‘em started crabbing.”

 So they have, successfully, ever since, from Back Bay to the Albemarle Sound in North Carolina, where the Bonneys are also licensed.

 In 2003, Bonney opened a brick and mortar business to sell finfish, shellfish and local produce as well as blue crabs that he sold to northern buyers who still purchase crabs by the truckload for restaurants and other vendors from Washington, D.C. to New York.

 “A lot of people associate crabs with Maryland,” said Pam Barnum, the store’s manager.
 “But they aren’t really familiar with the crabs that we get.
 They always think that they’re from Maryland, but we’ve got plenty here.”

 Bonney holds one of 106 Southside hard crab pot licenses, according to Stephanie R. Iverson, data supervisor for the Virginia Marine Resources Commission, one of several agencies that monitor and compile data in the industry.